freeflowuniverse/info_freeflownation/docs/freeflow_internet/freeflow_internet.md

 We need more funding though, we are self funded today and have enough to continue but we feel we can go faster and enable more companies to become part of our FreeFlow Nation.

+One of our keys to succeed are our partnerships and already today we have quite some partners aligned to make all of this reality.